 Hey, happy Friday!
-I’m excited to get a new video for you today that will help you with your shoulder/back pain.
+I’m excited to share a new video with you today that will help you with your shoulder/back pain.

 Speaking of videos, I just finished up a video shoot with Donnalee yesterday.
 We were also joined by Jenna, a student who will be helping me with some of my YouTube and blog stuff.
 So watch out for more videos from us coming up this summer.

 Today, the video that I will share is with Andrea on four exercises that you can do to alleviate your shoulder/back pain.

 In today’s video, I wanted to go through 4 quick shoulder back pain exercises.